Martinsn676/Martinsn676/README.md

 <ul>
 <li>I'm currently running the webpage www.meeplegalaxy.com
 </li>
-<li>I'm wasting my time and money trying to get an education with the trash school Noroff</li>
+<li>I'm also wasting my time and money trying to get an education with the fraud of a school, Noroff</li>

 <li>I'm planning on taking freelance jobs later after taking my webapge run by Shopify to a new page</li>